 The “green rush” traces its origins to 1996, when the voters of California agreed to allow patients and their caregivers to possess and cultivate marijuana for therapeutic purposes.

 Known as the California Compassionate Use Act, Proposition 215 created the country’s first open marijuana market and gave birth to the wave of state legalization laws (both medical and recreational) that have made possible a multi-billion-dollar industry that revolves entirely around a plant that has been used by civilization for thousands of years.

 According to Ameri Research, the global legal marijuana market generated spending of $14.3 billion in 2016 and is forecast to grow at a compound annual growth rate of 21.1% between 2017 and 2024, culminating in 2024 revenue of $63.5 billion.

 To meet this projected demand, Aurora has greatly expanded in recent months, buying other companies and building new facilities.
-Notably, on December 10, 2018 Aurora announced that it would buy its Mexico-based medical cannabis partner, Farmacias Magistrales.
+Notably, in December 2018, Aurora announced the acquisition of its Mexico-based medical cannabis partner, Farmacias Magistrales.

 Aside from providing entrée to the huge Mexican market, Farmacias is the only company so far that has a license to import, manufacture, store, and distribute medical cannabis that contains over 1% THC.

 Through Farmacias, Aurora can provide Mexico’s consumers with non-flower medical cannabis products containing THC, which convey higher profit margins than the flower variety.

 In this video, Aurora CEO Terry Booth discusses the company’s aggressive expansion plans.

 Aurora made a major foray into Europe in April that’s a huge step for the company as well as the entire industry.